jotaefepinho/online-store/README.md

 ### Functionalities Prototyped in the First Milestone:
 1. **Homepage**:
    - A hero banner welcomes the user and promotes special offers.
-   - "Shop Now" button directs users to the products section.
+   - "Start Playing!" button directs users to the products section.

 2. **Products Section**:
-   - Displays a grid of products with images, names, and prices.
+   - Displays a grid of Vinyls with covers, names and prices.
-   - Designed for easy scalability with more products in the future.
+   - Designed for easy scalability with more vinyls in the future.

 3. **Shopping Cart**
-   - Displays selected items in a Shopping Cart style
+   - Displays selected Vinyls in a Shopping Cart style

 4. **Log in/Sign Up Page**
    - A page for logging in or creating an account

 ### Planned Features:
-- **Product Cart**: Users will be able to add items to a cart and proceed to checkout.
+- **Product Cart**: Users will be able to add vinyls to a cart and proceed to checkout.
 - **User Authentication**: Allow users to create accounts and log in for a personalized shopping experience.
 - **User Permissions**: Admins and users have different permissions.